cedar-book/BTS-Core-work/notes/myPlan-items.rst

 ------------------------
 * improve the System Components Elements section

-  - add more features and definitions (*grouping)
+  - add more features and definitions (*think about better grouping/indexing)

 * look into BitShares-FC components (?)
-* "hello world" like examples of some procedures (?)
+* "hello world" examples of some procedures (?)
 * add Knowledge Base section and create the contents

   - add wiki legacy pages (.md --> .rst)